jijihohococo/ichi-orm/README.md

 }
 ```

-<i>You must add parent model name, the field name that represent parent id and parent primary key field into "refersTo" function if parent model's primary key is not "id".</i>
+<b>You must add parent model name, the field name that represent parent id and parent primary key field into "refersTo" function if parent model's primary key is not "id".</b>

 ```php
 namespace App\Models\Blog;